-Authentic’s eye-catching performance for five-time Kentucky Derby-winning trainer Bob Baffert has stamped the colt as an exciting prospect on the Road to the 2020 Kentucky Derby.
-But lurking in the background is a major question mark—does Authentic have the stamina to handle 1 1/4 miles on the first Saturday in May?
+Conditioned by five-time Kentucky Derby-winning trainer Bob Baffert, Authentic enters the Run for the Roses as one of the most accomplished 3-year-olds in training.
+But lurking in the background of his glowing resume is a major question mark—does Authentic have the stamina to handle 1 1/4 miles on the first Saturday in September?

 The answer, based on a strict reading of Authentic’s pedigree, is no. While there are exceptions to every rule—some horses do outrun their pedigrees—Authentic’s breeding is geared toward sprints and miles, with 1 1/8 miles seeming like the upper limit of his distance capabilities.

 It all begins with Authentic’s sire, the highly successful Into Mischief.
 A Grade 1-winning sprinter/miler, Into Mischief has tended to reproduce himself at stud, with the vast majority of his foals excelling up to a mile and not much further.
 Among the best have been Breeders’ Cup Filly & Mare Sprint (G1) winner Covfefe and two-time Breeders’ Cup Dirt Mile (G1) winner Goldencents.

 A handful of Into Mischief’s best foals have been able to carry their speed over longer distances—Audible won the 1 1/8-mile Florida Derby (G1) and placed third in the Kentucky Derby—but genuine classic contenders have been few and far between.
 The average winning distance of Into Mischief’s foals is just 6.8 furlongs, a bit surprising since the stallion is a half-brother to four-time Eclipse champion Beholder (a Grade 1 winner running 1 1/4 miles) and Mendelssohn (a Grade 2 winner over 1 3/16 miles).